How to watch SpaceX launch a Space Force GPS satellite on Friday

-SpaceX aborted a scheduled launch of a US military GPS satellite from Florida on Friday night with just about two seconds left in the countdown.
+SpaceX aborted a scheduled launch of a US military GPS satellite on Friday night with just about two seconds left in the countdown.
 The launch was scheduled for a 15-minute window that opened at 6:43 p.m.
-PT, with the weather forecast at 70% favorable for liftoff.
+PT.
 All appeared to be proceeding smoothly, until two seconds before launch.
 SpaceX was just starting the engine ignition sequence when it stopped the clock.

 "Standing down from tonight's launch attempt of GPS III-4," SpaceX tweeted a few minutes before 7 p.m.
 PT, though it did not say whether a ground or flight vehicle issue was to blame.
 The next launch window opens at 6:39 p.m.
 PT Saturday, SpaceX said.

 SpaceX and the US Space Force are getting along famously.
-Friday's attempted launch follows a Space Force Falcon 9 launch in June.
+Friday's attempted launch in Florida follows a Space Force Falcon 9 launch in June.

 Once Elon Musk's company does launch the GPS satellite, it will attempt to land the Falcon 9's first stage on a drone ship in the Atlantic Ocean.
 The spacecraft is scheduled to deploy about 90 minutes after liftoff.